JustenRickert/not-not-a-blog/src/view/story-text/md/new-aliens.md

 <hr>

 There is one with a keen lack of boringness.
 The aliens call this enemy of dullness by the name {{newAlienHero}}.
+With a hand tool in alien appendage, {{newAlienHero}} showed that almost everything could be done much more easily with the use of tools.
+In response, the aliens of {{planetName}} made {{newAlienHero}} their leader.
+It was an era of prosperity, and, for a moment at least, you forgot all about the Federation of Socialist Planets and the Contraxis Space Exploration corporation.